 St Nicolas Church

-Completed in 1216, St Nicolas is a complete and uniform example of Early English style of architecture, has been very little altered in its eight centuries of existence.
+Completed in 1216, St Nicolas is a complete and uniform example of the Early English style of architecture, very little altered in its eight centuries of existence.
 There is evidence in the chancel, the oldest part of the building, that it was developed from a structure dating from the mid-twelfth century.
 The present church, which is one of only twelve Grade 1 listed churches in East Sussex, was started in the reign of King John, who in 1207 granted a charter to Pevensey, bringing the town, as it then was, into the Cinque Ports system.
 That the church is unusually large for the village today suggests that at the time it was built Pevensey was a place of some importance.

 The church is dedicated to St Nicolas, the patron saint of seafarers, appropriately because of its proximity to the sea, and because at the time Pevensey was a busy seaport.
 The Great Seal of the Corporation of Pevensey, made in about 1230, and now housed in Pevensey Court House Museum, bears the inscription ‘O St Nicolas of good will, guide and convey us’.

 The ground plan of the church, with the tower built on the north side, suggests that it was intended at some time to extend the building to the west.
 This was never carried out.
-An interesting feature, not unusual in mediaeval churches, is that the chancel is set at a slight angle to the nave.
+An interesting feature, not unusual in medieval churches, is that the chancel is set at a slight angle to the nave.
 This is thought to symbolise the inclination of Christ’s head on the cross.

-The construction of the building is of massive masonry with a large proportion of Eastbourne greensand and local flint, with solid buttresses to the exterior and pillars inside.
+The construction of the building is of massive masonry using a large proportion of Eastbourne greensand and local flint, with solid buttresses to the exterior and pillars inside.
 The capitals of the columns are decorated in stiff foliage carvings, while the corbels and other details have various decorative carvings.
 The roof timbers are massive: those in the chancel being mostly original, hand carved and jointed from Sussex oak around 1205.
 In the nave the main beams and king-posts are thought to be original, but much of the remainder was replaced in Victorian times.

 There are a number of historic objects in the church, dating from the 14th century onwards, and there is a wealth of stained glass windows: the windows are of typical 13th century ‘lancet’ shape but the glasses largely Victorian or later.